AishwaryaKaranth/final-year-project/lit_survey_draft.md

 classification(spiral,elleptical,barred spiral).In [8],A robust deep convolutional neural network architecture for galaxy morphology classification is presented.
 The categories for the classification of galaxies based on the morphological features are Elleptical,Spiral,Irreuglar.
 In [9],A variant of residual networks (ResNets) for galaxy morphology classification was proposed here.
 The dataset was used from galaxy Zoo dataset.
 The categories of galaxies in the classificaton task were 5 classes namely completely round smooth, in-between smooth, cigar-shaped smooth, edge-on and spiral.
 In [10],In this paper Decision trees and Random Forest are used.
-Random Forest gave the highest percentages.Reliable models were used here to distinguish between spiral galaxies, elliptical galaxies or star/unknown galactic objects are developed.
+Random Forest gave the highest percentages.Reliable models were used here to distinguish between spiral galaxies, elliptical galaxies or star/unknown galactic objects.(Ameena)

 ## Methodology